RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Based on the mechanism of action, the use of prostaglandin-mediated NSAIDs, including DAYPRO ALTA, may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women.
 Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin-mediated follicular rupture required for ovulation.
 Small studies in women treated with NSAIDs have also shown a reversible delay in ovulation.
 Consider withdrawal of NSAIDs, including DAYPRO ALTA, in women who have difficulties conceiving or who are undergoing investigation of infertility.

-Testicular degeneration was observed in beagle dogs treated with 37.5 mg/kg/day (0.7-times the maximum recommended human daily dose based on body surface area) of oxaprozin for 42 days or 6 months [see Nonclinical Toxicology].
+Testicular degeneration was observed in beagle dogs treated with 37.5 mg/kg/day (0.7-times the MRHD based on body surface area) of oxaprozin for 42 days or 6 months [see Nonclinical Toxicology].

 DAYPRO ALTA has not been investigated in patients <16 years of age.
 Safety and effectiveness of DAYPRO ALTA in pediatric patients have not been established.